ivansojivarghese/UrbanPulse/README.md

 UrbanPulse is a Next.js starter for a Singapore-based pedestrian traffic analyser.

-## What this starter includes

-- A polished dashboard landing page for live mobility intelligence.
-- A TypeScript + Next.js app shell with clean aliases and metadata.
-- A visual place-holder map panel and region watchlist for Singapore coverage.
-- A project structure ready for LTA Datamall, OneMap, and map provider adapters.

 ## Suggested next steps

 1. Add API adapters for LTA Datamall, OneMap, and your selected map provider.